-Though research shows children and families are best served in their homes and communities, there are cases in which a child may require treatment outside of the home.
-The Buckeye Ranch has the facilities and the treatment capacity to serve children and adolescents with these serious mental health needs, behavioral challenges, and substance use issues.
-The Buckeye Ranch's family-centered treatment approach drives our commitment to preserving family relationships and believes maintaining these bonds is crucial to the success of the child's transition back into the community.
+Though research shows children, youth, and families are best served in their homes and communities, there are cases in which a child may require treatment outside of the home.
+The Buckeye Ranch has the facilities and the treatment capacity to serve children and youths with these serious mental health needs, behavioral challenges, and substance use issues.
+The Buckeye Ranch's family-centered treatment approach drives our commitment to preserve family relationships and believes maintaining these bonds is crucial to the success of the child's transition back into the community.

 The Buckeye Ranch believes that all families have strengths and each member of the family plays an integral part in treatment.
-Our community-based programs are designed to work with children, their families and members of the community to reduce problem behaviors, while helping children and families meet their own unique goals and plans.
+Our community-based programs are designed to work with children, their families, and members of the community to reduce problem behaviors while helping children, youth, and families meet their own unique goals and plans.

 The Buckeye Ranch uses evidence-informed and evidence-based interventions, in collaboration with other systems, to provide the best possible treatment options.
-Our services provide youth and their families with comprehensive and individualized mental health and substance abuse treatment.
+Our services provide children, youth, and families with comprehensive and individualized mental health and substance abuse treatment.

-Outpatient office-based counseling provides help for children, teens, and families at our four convenient locations in Central Ohio:
+Outpatient office-based counseling provides help for children, youths, and families at our three convenient locations in Central Ohio: